 At the 1855 reunion, Thomas shared: "I started as a private soldier, and when we raised the liberty pole I had but a yoke of oxen and an old wagon.
 My wife and children I left with only about five days' provisions, and not having the least idea where they would get the next.
 The day following I ascertained that Brother Higgins was going to fetch his wife and family.
 I, therefore, determined that if I could raise means any way I would take my wife with me, and I made up my mind to do it if I had to tramp all the way and carry my knapsack.
 I was there a private soldier, without a dime in the world, but the blessings of prosperity and peace had been pronounced upon the Mormon Battalion, and I, of course, knew that it was right for me to take care of my family, and hence I determined to take them with me.
 I am proud to say, that I have my wife and daughters and sons here this evening."
-It is uncertain if her younger sister, Phoebe, who was married either July 20 or 27, stayed back and traveled with her.
+Albina's younger sister was married the day they left based on Phebe's account later in life.
+Their brother's wife, Cyrena, came along too, but was sent back by her husband when they arrived at Fort Leavenworth in early August.